mui/mui-x/docs/data/tree-view/rich-tree-view/lazy-loading/lazy-loading.md

 The data source also requires the `getChildrenCount()` attribute to handle tree data:

-getChildrenCount(): Returns the number of children for the item.
+`getChildrenCount()`: Returns the number of children for the item.
 If the children count is not available for some reason, but there are some children, returns -1.

+The `items` prop serves as an initial state.

+{{"demo": "LazyLoadingInitialState.js"}}

+If you want to dynamically load all items of the Tree View, you can pass and empty array to the `items` prop, and the `getTreeItems` method will be called on the first render.

 {{"demo": "BasicLazyLoading.js"}}